Stevan Dedijer: Life

-Given leave to leave Yugoslavia in 1961, Dedijer spent a year at the Niels Bohr Institute in Denmark before moving to Sweden.
-He was awarded a Honorary PhD from the University of Lund in Sweden, and after a short time at Lund University's Physics Department founded the Research Policy Institute at the university.
+He was forced to leave Yugoslavia in 1961, and spent a year at the Niels Bohr Institute in Denmark before moving to Sweden.
+He was awarded an Honorary PhD from the University of Lund in Sweden, and after a short time at Lund University's Physics Department founded the Research Policy Institute at the university.

 Dedijer's research focus was on Business Intelligence and he has been named the grandfather of business intelligence by his friend, the late CIA Director William Colby.

 Dedijer was the first person in Europe to teach business/competitive intelligence at a university.
 He was a co-founder of the Swedish Intelligence Network BISNES (Business Intelligence & Strategy Network Scandinavia) together with his Ph.D. student Hans Hedin and the Swedish Intelligence firm Docere Intelligence AB.

 Stevan Dedijer was awarded the SCIP Meritorious Award for his services in this field.

 During the air war in Kosovo, Dedijer lived in Dubrovnik and befriended Lieutenant Colonel Randolph Hampton, US Army who had spent nearly 45 months in the Balkans.
 LTC Hampton was in Dubrovnik as part of an advance party which would deploy into Kosovo for post war operations.
 During those months, Dedijer would meet LTC Hampton and review not only his years with the 101st ABN Division, but the historical, political and social ramifications of the war in the Balkans.
 LTC Hampton and Cathrine Andersen, a Norwegian OSCE human rights representative, hosted Dedijer's 88th birthday at the Marco Polo Restaurant in Old Town Dubrovnik.

 Stevan Dedijer died at his home in Dubrovnik, Croatia.